eonk/CrimeSciData/docs/04-carpentry.md

 ```r
 skim(df$politics_n)
 ```

-You may have good theoretical reasons to preserve this in your analysis.
-Perhaps you think that people that did not answer this question have particular reasons not to do so and those reasons may be associated with their attitudes to violence.
-In that case you may want to somehow preserve them in your analysis not simply removing NA.
-Absent that rationale you may just want to treat them as they are: missing data.
-You just have no way of knowing if these people are more or less lefty or conservative.

 If we want to see what percentage of cases is NA across our dataset we could use `colMeans` combined with `is.na`.
 This will compute the mean (the proportion) of cases that are NA in each of the columns of the dataframe: